 Regardless to say, that for bringing such innovation to the managerial/strategy genre, Populous was a groundbreaking commercial and critical success, so much so, that Bullfrog and Peter Molyneux became famous almost overnight.
 The “god genre” (as Molyneux himself coined it) became extremely popular and influential, especially in the 4X genre and in Sid Meier’s Civilization series, among others.

 So, where can you get your hands on Populous?
-Well, you can buy it here on GOG.com (along with the expansion The Promised Lands) or here on Origin (although I don’t recommend it because you’ll be giving EA your money and apparently it doesn’t come with any expansion included).
+Well, you can buy it here on GOG.com (along with the expansion The Promised Lands).

 Anyway, did you enjoy our first review into our Bullfrog retrospective?
 Well then, be sure to stay tuned because next time, we’ll be taking a look at one of my personal favourite titles made by Bullfrog.
 Until then, keep on creating more flatland and on playing.